-- Establishing and administering our executive compensation strategy, policies and practices; - Reviewing and approving corporate goals and objectives relevant to the compensation to be paid to our chief executive officer, other executive officers and our executive chairman of the board, evaluating the performance of these individuals in light of those goals and objectives, and determining and approving the forms and levels of compensation based on this evaluation; - Reviewing and acting on the chief executive officer's evaluations and recommendations; - Administering our equity incentive plans; - Overseeing regulatory compliance with respect to executive compensation matters; and - Overseeing our risk assessment and risk management programs and plans related to our compensation practices and human resources.
+- Establishing and administering our executive compensation strategy, policies and practices; - Reviewing and approving corporate goals and objectives relevant to the compensation to be paid to our CEO, other executive officers and our executive chairman of the board, evaluating the performance of these individuals in light of those goals and objectives, and determining and approving the forms and levels of compensation based on this evaluation; - Administering our equity incentive plans; - Overseeing our risk assessment and risk management programs and plans related to our compensation practices and human resources; and - Overseeing the reporting of executive compensation information in accordance with applicable rules and regulations.

-Pursuant to its charter, the Executive Compensation Committee may delegate its authority to a subcommittee or subcommittees and may delegate authority to the Chief Executive Officer and Chairman of the Board to approve the level of incentive awards to be granted to specific non-executive officers, employees or other grantees subject to such limitations as may be established by the Executive Compensation Committee.
+Pursuant to its charter, the Executive Compensation Committee may delegate its authority to a subcommittee or subcommittees and may delegate authority to the CEO and Chairman of the Board to approve the level of incentive awards to be granted to specific non-executive officers, employees or other grantees subject to such limitations as may be established by the Executive Compensation Committee.
 For a discussion of the processes and procedures for determining executive and director compensation and the role of compensation consultants in determining or recommending the amount or form of compensation, see "Executive Compensation: Compensation Discussion and Analysis" and "Director Compensation."